 We recommend booking a post-night to make the most of your stay.
 Post-night accommodation is bookable through Africa4us.
 Please note - your pre/post-night accommodation might be different compared to the joining or ending establishment that is part of the tour schedule.
-As part of our addon services, Africa4us will take responsibility for the transfer between the pre/-post and joining/ending establishment.
+In this case, as part of our addon services, Africa4us will provide the transfer between the pre/-post and joining/ending establishment.

 We have designed this itinerary to ensure that you get the best possible experience from this tour and region.
 Please note that if the itinerary on your trip differs slightly from the online itinerary or brochure, be assured that any change has been made after careful consideration and with the goal to provide you with the most rewarding experience.
 Changes considered necessary will usually be due to change in service levels, road conditions, recommendations from past clients etc. The goal of any change will be to give an improved experience.
-You will be informed in writing of any major changes before your trip starts to keep you informed at all times and discuss any concerns you might have.
+You will be informed in writing of any major changes prior to departure

 We reserves the right to change or use similar accommodation.
 Please take note that the Final Rooming List (which will be sent 30 days prior to departure) overrides the website details and Itinerary details.